thoughtcroft/ding/README.md

-      ding help [COMMAND]  # Describe available commands or one specific command ding key-gen         # Create a new private/public key pair and associated ssh config ding key-show        # Copy a public ssh key signature to the system clipboard (use -v to also display the signature) ding test            # Push a feature branch to the testing branch (this is the default action)
+      ding help [COMMAND]  # Describe available commands or one specific command ding key-gen         # Create a new private/public key pair and associated ssh config ding key-show        # Copy a public ssh key signature to the system clipboard (use -v to also display the signature) ding push            # Push a feature branch to the testing branch (this is the default action)

     Options:
       -f, [--force], [--no-force]      # use the force on commands that allow it e.g. git push -v, [--verbose], [--no-verbose]  # show verbose output such as full callstack on errors

-### ding test
+### ding push

-This is the default action so running `ding` is the equivalent of `ding test`.
+This is the default action so running `ding` is the equivalent of `ding push`.

 There is an option to specify the feature branch pattern to display for selection of the code to be pushed to `testing`.
 By default, only remote branches that haven't already been merged to `develop` will be listed, this can be over-ridden by using the `-m` flag.

-    $ ding help test
+    $ ding help push

     Usage:
-      ding test
+      ding push

     Options:
-      -m, [--merged], [--no-merged]    # display branches that have been merged -p, [--pattern=PATTERN]          # specify a pattern for listing branches
+      -b  [--branch=BRANCH]            # specify an over-ride destination branch -m, [--merged], [--no-merged]    # display branches that have been merged -p, [--pattern=PATTERN]          # specify a pattern for listing branches
                                        # Default: origin/XAP*

-    Push a feature branch to the testing branch
+    Push feature branch(es) to the testing branch (this is the default action)

+The destination branch is selected in the following order:

+1. The branch specified by the `-b` option
+1. The branch specified in `ENV['DING_TESTING_BRANCH']`
+1. Otherwise defaults to the `testing` branch

 ### ding key-gen